Spend a penny

 In mid-nineteenth-century England, coin-operated locks were placed on public toilets.

-A person was unable to open the door to the toilet stall unless they paid a penny.
+A person could not open the toilet stall door unless they paid a penny.

 I can remember that when I was a kid in eastern Canada, my father talked about having to pay 10 cents to open a coin-operated lock on a public toilet stall in a department store.